 Permit Fishing Techniques

-Permit on the fly is like reaching to another level of fly fishing, like hitting a hole in one in golf or pitching a no hitter in a baseball game.
+Permit on the fly is like reaching another level of fly fishing, like hitting a hole in one in golf or pitching a no-hitter in a baseball game.
 Make it real and make it happen.
 These fish will work you and your fishing guide or fishing charter captain into a Permit fishing frenzy, an intense game of cat and mouse.
 Working hard to search for food, the Permit will not slow down to wait for you.

 Spinning gear should include a 7′ medium action rod and reel with 6# -12 # test line.
-Surfcasting gear should include an 8′ to 14′ surf rod and reel capable of heaving 6 to 8 ounce sinkers with 20# to 30# line.
-Fly Fishing gear should include a 8-1/2′ to 9′ long 7- 8 weight rod with a reel holding 100 or more yards of 20# backing.
+Surfcasting gear should include an 8′ to 14′ surf rod and reel capable of heaving 6 to 8-ounce sinkers with 20# to 30# line.
+Fly Fishing gear should include an 8-1/2′ to 9′ long 7- 8 weight rod with a reel holding 100 or more yards of 20# backing.
 They are commonly found in the 20 – 30 lb range.
 The all-tackle Permit world record is 60 lbs (27.2 kg) set in 2002 in Brazil.

 Permit Cooking And Eating

 And if you know anything about Tasty Fish or just enjoy trying new fish recipes, you’ll want to know that Pompano has long been considered one of the most succulent of fishes for the table.
-Given that Permit are basically just large pompano, you might assume that Permit are also delicious.
+Given that Permit are basically just large pompano, you might assume that Permit are also delicious .
 You’d be right.
 Don’t let anyone tell you they aren’t good to eat.
 The Permit fish is best eaten when it is on the small side; larger ones should be released.
 You can expect firm, fleshy white fillets from these tasty fish – just perfect for the grill!

 Parting Permit Fishing Tips